CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Treehouse videos and problem sets deliver most of the instruction on design, HTML, CSS, and JavaScript.
 There are about twelve hours of videos.
 The problem sets may take a little longer to complete.

-After week four of the session, expect to transition away from Treehouse videos and begin work on your project.
-During the session, the videos will be available for you to review.
+After week four of the course, expect to transition away from Treehouse videos and begin work on your project.
+During the course, the videos will be available for you to review.

 Here are some tactics that may help with videos and problem sets:
 - In Treehouse, it is possible to speed up video playback.